M66B/NetGuard/README.md

 It appeared that on some Android variants the Play store connection, using almost 150 MB and needed for in-app donations, is incorrectly attributed to NetGuard instead to the Play store.

+<a name="FAQ18"></a>
+**(18) Why can I not find NetGuard in the Play store?**

+NetGuard requires at least Android 5.0, so it is not available in the Play store for devices running older Android versions.

+Some devices have an Android variant with a bug in the services NetGuard requires.
+These devices are black listed for the Play store.
+See also about [compatibility](#compatibility).

 Support
 -------